 Sharing of Foods and Beverages.
-Schools should discourage students from sharing their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.
+Students are asked not to share their foods or beverages with one another during meal or snack times, given concerns about allergies and other restrictions on some children's diets.

 Foods and Beverages Sold Individually (i.e., foods sold outside of reimbursable school meals, such as through vending machines, cafeteria a la carte lines, fundraisers, school stores, etc.)